jlfaucher/mini-Prolog/README.md

 #### atomic(X)

-Succeeds if X is a constant.
+Succeeds if X is a symbol or an integer.

 #### var(X)